August-Bolter/SWEN303-Project/pros_cons_designs.md

 ## Cons:

+**Status**, Lacks status ideas such as loading and progression bars, however this is a mockup design and doesn't implement all 'active' features

 **Minimal Design**, I feel like it's just a bit too much colour.
 Not a huge fan of using blue as background colour.

+**Minimal Design**, Some areas are over crowded with text